Travel & conservation company, since 1991

 © Andre Botha

-We did find signs of mammalian scavenging on some of the older carcasses, so it is likely that jackal and/or hyena could also have been poisoned.
-A report of a dying jackal showing classic symptoms of poisoning was received from a neighbouring farm early on Friday.
+We did find signs of mammalian scavenging on some of the older carcasses, so it is likely that jackals and/or hyenas could also have been poisoned.
+A report of a dying jackal showing classic poisoning symptoms was received from a neighbouring farm early on Friday.

 vultures poisoned